 Rescue Dog Star Search

 For nearly a decade, Fairhope Brewing Company has released Rescue Dog Red, a seasonal favorite benefitting the Baldwin County Humane Society.
 Last year's can artwork featured some of our team's favorite four-legged friends, and it was a huge hit.
-As we started planning for the 2022 release, we thought it would be fun to let our community nominate their own dogs to be on one of our cans, and the rescue Star Search Contest was born.
+As we started planning for the 2022 release, we thought it would be fun to let our community nominate their own dogs to be on one of our cans, and the Rescue Dog Star Search Contest was born.

 In May 2022, we invited rescue dog lovers and craft beer fans everywhere to enter their dogs for a chance to be the official four-legged face of Rescue Dog Red.